qzzhang0131/PlantGenoANN/README.md

 *For a full list of parameters, simply run `python run_annotator.py --help`.*
 ## 📜 License
 See the LICENSE file for details.
+## 📧 Contact
+Feel free to contact us if you have any questions or suggestions regarding the code and models.